casper-network/docs/source/docs/casper/operators/aws-nodes/7-troubleshooting.md

 ## Node Restarts When Synchronizing

-If the node restarts when synchronizing, usually every 30 minutes, and doesn't update the block number, you must update the `trusted_hash` variable in the `config.toml` file.
-Open the `config.toml` of the Casper version your node is running (e.g.: `/etc/casper/1_1_2/config.toml`) and update the trusted hash to one from a node that is already synchronized.
-For more information on getting a trusted hash, visit [this page](../setup/install-node.md#getting-a-trusted-hash).
+If the node experiences a restart during synchronization-typically occurring every 30 minutes-and fails to update the block number, it becomes necessary to update the `trusted_hash` variable in the `config.toml` file.
+Access the `config.toml` of the Casper version your node operates on (e.g.: `/etc/casper/1_1_2/config.toml`) and adjust the trusted hash to match one from a node that has already synchronized.
+For guidance on acquiring a trusted hash, see [this page](../setup/install-node.md#getting-a-trusted-hash).

 1. Stop the `casper-node-launcher` service.